 Creating brand awareness

-Unless you’re an internationally renowned coach like Brené Brown or Tony Robbins, the majority of your ideal clients probably haven’t heard of you or your services yet, which means you need to put your name out there.
-Guest posting, networking, and engaging on social media are some of the active ways you can do that.
+Unless you’re an internationally renowned coach like Brené Brown or Tony Robbins, the majority of your ideal coaching clients probably haven’t heard of you or your services yet, which means you need to put your name out there .
+Guest posting, networking, and engaging on social media are some ways you can build brand awareness.
 However, you can also set up a system that puts you in front of those clients while you’re doing a client call, preparing dinner, or taking a few days off.

 That system is your optimized coaching site, and more specifically, your coaching blog.